actions/actions-runner-controller/README.md

 A common use case for this may be to have 1 override to scale to 0 during the week outside of core business hours and another override to scale to 0 during all hours of the weekend.

+### Alternative Runners

+ARC also offers a few altenrative runner options

-### Runner with DinD
+#### Runner with DinD

 When using the default runner, the runner pod starts up 2 containers: runner and DinD (Docker-in-Docker).
-This might create issues if there's `LimitRange` set to namespace.
+ARC maintains an alternative all in one runner image with docker running in the same container as the runner.
+This may be prefered from a resource or complexity perspective or to be compliant with a `LimitRange` namespace configuration.

 ```yaml
 # dindrunnerdeployment.yaml